Movies Posts Tagged as '1980s'

 Monkey Shines (1988)

 A fit daddy mentally bound by matriarchy becomes paraplegic.
-He receives a horrified nurse, mother pseudo, a no nonsense trainer and a mentally enhanced monkey.
+He receives a horrified nurse, a mother pseudo, a no nonsense trainer and a mentally enhanced monkey.

 The art of training an animal lives in its soul.
 The monkey represents the current female to determine his life.
 The monkey is a frighteningly adorable beast.